ryanbalsdon/libr/README.md

 # R Library
- This library is a collection of small utilities for C. The focus of these modules is on rapid-prototyping and ease-of-use.
-The idea being that, once bottlenecks in a project are found, these generic classes can be replaced with more traditional, higher-performance, non-object-oriented C code.
+ This library is a collection of small utilities for C. Most of them revolve around higher-level data management and types because that's where C is most lacking.

 # Contributing
- There are many examples in the test/ folder of how to use this library.
+ Fork this repo, make your change, add any relevant tests then open a Pull Request.
 The tests can be run with `make test` or `make valgrind` if Valgrind is installed.

 # Namespacing Rules
  Because Namespacing doesn't exist in C, some general rules are used to achieve it: